tyaakow/mezzanine-slides/README.md

 ## Setup

-    pip install mezzanine-slides

-Add `mezzanine_slides` to your `INSTALLED_APPS` and syncdb.
-Migrations are included if you use South.
-You can use the templates included by running `collecttemplates mezzanine_slides` but this will overwrite any changes you have made to your `base.html` and `pages/page.html` templates.
-If you wish to add the template markup yourself see Templates below.
+ 1. Run `pip install mezzanine-slides`
+ 2. In `settings.py` add `mezzanine_slides` to your `INSTALLED_APPS` above mezzanine apps.
+ 3. Run createdb or syncdb, if running syncdb run migrate if you are using South.
+ 4. If you haven't modified your `base.html` or `pages/page.html` templates then you can just `manage.py collectemplates mezzanine_slides` and use the ones I provide.
+If you've already modified these templates see the Templates section for continued instruction.

 ## Templates